 The manual release processes, mainly promoting configurations from one environment to another, introduce a significant risk of errors.
 These errors can cause system outages, leading to disruptions in service and impacting user experience.

-Navigating Kafka system failures
+Navigating Apache Kafka system failures

-In the context of infrastructure failures, let's consider a scenario with 1000 topics, each possessing a unique configuration stored in a zookeeper.
-Now, imagine a situation where a disaster strikes, causing the zookeeper to crash and be unable to recover.
+In the context of infrastructure failures, let's consider a scenario with 1000 topics, each possessing a unique configuration stored in a ZooKeeper.
+Now, imagine a situation where a disaster strikes, causing the ZooKeeper to crash and be unable to recover.
 This raises a critical question: how swiftly can you retrieve the information and reboot your server?
 It's not just about having methods to store information but also about strategically implementing storage and retrieval processes for efficient recovery.

 How to mitigate these problems?

-To ensure a fail-safe Kafka system, it is crucial to mitigate these challenges by implementing a robust governance platform.
+To ensure a fail-safe Apache Kafka system, it is crucial to mitigate these challenges by implementing a robust governance platform.
 This platform should encompass the following essential capabilities:

 - Comprehensive visibility: Providing a holistic view of topics, producers, consumers, schemas, and connectors.